WedoneOfficiel/panel-corners/README.md

 This extension was created for GNOME 42 and later, but was backward-compatible.
 Last versions are not, because they only are compatibility updates.

+This extension was updated to support the latest versions of GNOME Shell.

-Supported GNOME shell versions are:
+Supported GNOME shell versions are: GNOME shell 46, 47, 48, 49

-- GNOME shell 46 : up to version 10
-- GNOME shell 45 : up to version 9 and version 11
-- GNOME shell 42, 43, 44 : up to version 7
-- GNOME shell 40, 41 : up to version 3

 ## License